w3c/wai-intro-wcag/faq.md

   <p>For  more information on how you can contribute to WAI translations, see <a href="http://www.w3.org/WAI/translation">Translating WAI Documents.</a></p>
   <h2 id="othertechs">Can I meet WCAG 2 with Javascript/Ajax, Flash, PDF, Silverlight, and other technologies?</h2>
   <p>WCAG 2 is designed to apply to a broad range of web technologies.</p>
-  <p><a href="http://www.w3.org/TR/WCAG20-TECHS/">Techniques for WCAG 2</a><em>[@@ change link to 2.1 doc]</em> has  techniques for several different web technologies. <em>Note that publication of techniques for a specific technology does not imply that the technology can be used in all cases to create accessible content that meets WCAG 2.</em> Developers need to be aware of the limitations of specific technologies and ensure that they create content in a way that is accessible to all their potential users.
+  <p><a href="http://www.w3.org/TR/WCAG20-TECHS/">Techniques for WCAG 2</a> has  techniques for several different web technologies. <em>Note that publication of techniques for a specific technology does not imply that the technology can be used in all cases to create accessible content that meets WCAG 2.</em> Developers need to be aware of the limitations of specific technologies and ensure that they create content in a way that is accessible to all their potential users.
   </p>
   <p>WAI is also developing guidance on <a href="http://www.w3.org/TR/wcag2ict/">Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)</a>.</p>
   <h2 id="more">Where can I find answers to more of my questions?</h2>